SysKitTeam/docs-securitymanager/get-to-know-security-manager/onedrive-screen.md

 ---
 title: OneDrive Screen
+description:  >-
-description: Detailed overview of connected OneDrive accounts.
+  The OneDrive screen gives you a general overview of your connected OneDrive accounts.
 author: Tomislav Sirovec
 date: 23/04/2019
 ---